urban-wombat/gotables/README.md

 2. A row of one or more column names: **name      mass**
 3. A row of one or more column types: **string    float64**
 4. Zero or more rows of data:         **"Mercury" 0.055**
-5. One or more blank lines before any subsequent table(s).
+5. One or more blank lines before any subsequent table(s)

 It's a bit like a slice of struct.